Principles-of-Software/Principles-of-Software/docs/reasoning.md

 \end{itemize}
 Type signature is a specification form - the caller provides a particular type of object to the function, and the function then supplies the caller with a result of the correct type.
 The type checker (among other things) verifies that the parties meet the type contract.
 If the language is type-safe (ex., Java), we can trust the type checker.
 Java catches argument-type violations at compile time.
 However, if the language is type unsafe, it would be possible for a caller to pass an argument of the wrong type!

+## Forward Reasoning

+**NOTE: ADD FORWARD REASONING EXAMPLE**

+## Backward Reasoning
+Unlike forward reasoning, there is some specific syntax for backward reasoning.
+To denote our thought processes, we write wp("expression," {Q}) = {Q}, where wp stands for weakest precondition.
+We want the weakest precondition, so when we carry our work up to the top, the weakest precondition for the whole function remains.

+**NOTE: ADD BACKWARD REASONING EXAMPLE**

 ## Loop Invariant
 Reasoning about loops can be tricky because a loop represents an unknown number of paths.
 Recursion presents the same problem - it might not be possible to enumerate all paths.
 The key to both is to choose a loop invariant, then prove by induction that the loop's specifications hold for each iteration.
 \newline